Safe Havens: Beige University characters

-The Children, aka "The Next Generation"
+The Children, a.k.a.
+"The Next Generation"

 All of these children were also on the Mission to Mars.

 Marlon Fontenalia-Volant Marlon is the son of Remora and Thomas and the eldest of the children.
 He takes after his father's acrobatic inclinations, and prefers to hang from a trapeze.
 In 2014, Marlon began to show Remora's aquatic merfolk heritage as well, and has to spend 12 hours a day as a fish.

 Candide Fuerte - Luis and Jenny's first child, born New Year's, 2012, simultaneously with Clay.
 Very competitive with Clay.
 She shows her mother's tendency for material acquisition.

 Clay Delft - Don and Ming's first child, born New Year's, 2012, simultaneously with Candide.
 Very competitive with Candide.

 Leo - Son of Maria, see above.
 Leo is also a time traveler.
 He will grow up to be Leonardo da Vinci.

 Maria Hamper - Sam and Dave's first child, born September 2018.
 The strip of May 20, 2020 states that Maria will grow up to be Leo's mother.
 The same week Leo says that his mother can not come visit 'here' because she can not be in the same time space as her toddler self Maria Hamper.